-At the University of Oregon, she taught a 300-level Environmental Sociology course in the fall of 2019 and a 300-level Research Methods course in the summer of 2020.
+At the University of Oregon, she teaches Introduction to Sociology discussion sections and has experience solo-instructing an in-person 300-level Environmental Sociology course (2019) and an online 300-level Research Methods course (2020).

-In addition to her academic pursuits, Kindra is also a podium trail runner and enjoys spending as much time outside as possible.
+In addition to her academic pursuits, Kindra spends as much time outside as possible.
+She is a podium trail runner, travels by bike, and enjoys gardening and food preserving.